Memphis, Tennessee: Sports

 The University of Memphis college basketball team, the Memphis Tigers, has a strong following in the city due to a history of competitive success.
 The Tigers have competed in three NCAA Final Fours (1973, 1985, 2008), with the latter two appearances being vacated.
 The current coach of the Memphis Tigers is Penny Hardaway.
-Memphis is home to Liberty Bowl Memorial Stadium, the site of University of Memphis football, the Liberty Bowl and the Southern Heritage Classic.
+Memphis is home to Simmons Bank Liberty Stadium, the site of University of Memphis football, the Liberty Bowl and the Southern Heritage Classic.

 The annual St. Jude Classic, a regular part of the PGA Tour, is also held in the city.
 Each February the city hosts the Regions Morgan Keegan Championships and the Cellular South Cup, which are men's ATP World Tour 500 series and WTA events, respectively.

 Memphis has a significant history in pro wrestling.
 Jerry "The King" Lawler and Jimmy "The Mouth of the South" Hart are among the sport's most well-known figures who came out of the city.
 Sputnik Monroe, a wrestler of the 1950s, like Lawler, promoted racial integration in the city.
 Ric Flair also noted Memphis as his birthplace.

 In the 1970s and early 1980s, the former WFL franchise Memphis Southmen / Memphis Grizzlies sued the NFL in an attempt to be accepted as an expansion franchise.
 In 1993, the Memphis Hound Dogs was a proposed NFL expansion that was passed over in favor of the Jacksonville Jaguars and Carolina Panthers.
-The Liberty Bowl Memorial Stadium also served as the temporary home of the former Tennessee Oilers (now the Titans) while the city of Nashville worked out stadium issues.
+The Simmons Bank Liberty Stadium also served as the temporary home of the former Tennessee Oilers (now the Titans) while the city of Nashville worked out stadium issues.

 The city is also the site of Memphis International Raceway, which held NASCAR events from 1998 to 2009, when Dover Motorsports closed it.
 In 2011 it reopened under different ownership.
 It no longer holds NASCAR races, but the Arca Menards Series returned to the track in 2020.